Motor Truck Cargo Protection

 Typical deductibles are $1,000 for general freight and $2,500 or $5,000 for Reefer.

-How much does Motor Truck Cargo Insurance cost for a Small Trucker?
+How much does Motor Truck Cargo Insurance Cost?

-Affordable truck cargo insurance IS possible for new Small Truckers.
+Affordable truck cargo insurance IS possible for new Motor Carriers.

 The premium for motor truck cargo is greatly impacted by your insurance credit score.